Logo

 Jefferson purchased some fine clothing for Sally Hemings, which suggests that she accompanied Martha as a lady's maid to formal events.

-Sally Hemings agreed to return with him to the United States, based on his promise to free her children when they came of age.
+Sally Hemings agreed to return with him to the United States in exchange for his promise to free her children when they came of age.

-Sally Hemings had six children after her return to the US; their complete names are in some cases uncertain:.
+Sally Hemings had six children after this; their complete names are in some cases uncertain:.

 Sally Hemings' documented duties at Monticello included being a nursemaid-companion, lady's maid, chambermaid, and seamstress.